This page was updated in April 2021

 - Plastic casing

-This stand mixer from VonShef has a decent 1000W motor, so should be able to cope with tough doughs and whizz air into sponge and meringue mix.
-It will, but you may have to wait just a little longer for results, which is the payoff for its bargain price.
+This stand mixer from VonShef has a decent 1000W motor, so copes well with tough doughs and whizzes plenty of air into sponge and meringue mix.
+You may need to give it some time to achieve the best results, but that’s the payoff for its bargain price (around £100).

 The 3.5-litre bowl can’t cope with huge quantities, but if you’re making occasional cakes or mixing dough for one or two loaves, it does the job perfectly well.